TEST 7: IAT Sensor Resistance Test (P0113)

 NOTE: That's right, the test has to be done with the MAF sensor disconnected and as such, here are some important precautions to keep in mind:

-- Don't probe the front of the MAF sensor connector with the multimeter test leads.
+- Don't probe the front of the MAF sensor connector with the multimeter Leads.
 This can damage them and then you're gonna' be in a heap of trouble later when the connector causes a false contact.

 - You can back probe the connector with special back probes.